 Tools of the Trade

 No one writes a perfect sentence the first time through.
 When it comes to edits, you can’t have too many tools in your toolbox.
-Anything can be run through PWA from emails to novels, and depending on your needs, will really drill down into your grammar and style and help you polish it.
+You can run anything through PWA from emails to novels, and depending on your needs, will really drill down into your grammar and style and help you polish it.
 They offer a week for free so you can try it out.